-In less than 24 hours, the #ProLifeGen will be out in FULL FORCE at the March for Life.
+In less than 24 hours, the #ProLifeGen will be out in FULL FORCE at the National Pro-Life March.
 Student groups across the country have been preparing for this day: buying extra handwarmers, stocking up on snacks, and of course… making signs!

 With this year’s March theme in mind, The Power of One, let’s take a look at how these young people are making a difference:

-Eric and Erica Valenstein, leaders at Connections Church of the Nazarene in Baltimore, MD welcomed students into their home to joyously prepare for the March for Life.
+Eric and Erica Valenstein, leaders at Connections Church of the Nazarene in Baltimore, MD welcomed students into their home to joyously prepare for the National Pro-Life March.

 “There has been a lot of negativity with protestors recently.
 I wanted to make signs that spread words of love, truth, positivity, and hope.
 I want our students to know you can still stand up for what you believe in a loving positive way,” explained Erica.